This document serves as a guide for IT personnel to help them understand the obligations set forth in the security Measures.

 These Measures are applicable to a wide variety of IT resources which are connected to NYU-NET or are used for any NYU business purpose.
 A system may be any IT resource to which the safeguards outlined in Security Measures may be applied.
 Examples of systems include, but are not limited to:

 All of the above systems may perform their own authentication and authorization, logging and auditing, and have their own configurations which must be managed, and each of them are a considered a compliance object to be protected.

 In order to minimize IT security risk, it is recommended that you integrate compliance auditing into your existing inventory management and auditing framework.
 Auditing requirements for external standards, such as HIPAA or PCI, are not affected by this document.

 In some cases, a system may be incapable of implementing a control required by this policy.
 In such cases, the exception should be documented and approved by the appropriate chain of authority.
 For high criticality systems managed by NYU IT, this involves the Risk Review Process.
-Information about the Risk Review Process is available from NYU IT Technology Security Services.
+Information about the Risk Review Process is available from the NYU IT Office of Information Security.